 - Defines terms, provides a means of appeal, and remedies for violation of its provisions.
 The methods for modification to the Zoning Resolutions are also established.

-2016 Zoning Map – This Zoning Map accompanies the 2016 Zoning Regulations.
+2016 Static Zoning Map – This Zoning Map accompanies the 2016 Zoning Regulations.
 It can be viewed online or downloaded.

 These regulations implement the goals and strategies of the Red Lodge Growth Policy and promote the public health, safety and general welfare of the citizens of Red Lodge.
 The regulations provide for orderly development in accordance with adopted growth policies, neighborhood plans, motorized and non-motorized transportation plans, park plans, and other adopted policies and plans.